roudimit/whisper-flamingo/README.md

 # Whisper-Flamingo
 Integrating Visual Features into Whisper for Audio-Visual Speech Recognition and Translation

+**Oct 11, 2024: we achieved SOTA ASR (0.68% WER) and SOTA AVSR (0.72% WER) on LRS3 by training on LRS3 and VoxCeleb2 - checkpoints are released below.**

 We propose Whisper-Flamingo which integrates visual features into the Whisper speech recognition and translation model with gated cross attention.
 Our audio-visual Whisper-Flamingo outperforms audio-only Whisper on English speech recognition and En-X translation for 6 languages in noisy conditions.
 Moreover, Whisper-Flamingo is a versatile model and conducts all of these tasks using one set of parameters, while prior methods are trained separately on each language.